tarwn/lessthandot-hugo/blogs/content/posts/2009-04-22-an-invisible-project-is-a-failed-project.md

 As you progress through the year you will begin to accumulate completed projects with quantifiable _long-term_ benefits.
 After each of the post-implementation meetings you will publish a set of final results as well as projections on what the change will save over the course of a year.
 This will be provided to the Stakeholder and then, if they are willing, published to a larger group that includes both your boss and theirs.
 If the savings are significant, bring your boss into the discussion and let them choose whether to take it higher.
 And finally, make sure that any minions that assisted you with the project receive proper levels of appreciation in the final report.

 How do we handle a case where the potential benefits were poorly selected or their estimates grossly off target?
 Well, we get a bit more learning in that self-improvement to marketing ratio.
 Spend some time brainstorming what types of improvements you did gain (experience, skill enhancements, process or business model understanding, etc).
-This is not a high gain report, but you still have some currency if you brainstorm a few &#8216;secondary benefits' that were achieved despite the initial benefits not playing out.
+This is not a high gain report, but you still have some currency if you brainstorm a few 'secondary benefits' that were achieved despite the initial benefits not playing out.
 Not something to take to the CEO, but still marketable and still usable when reporting your progress at the end of the year.
-Successful execution of a 3 month project on time and on budget with secondary benefits still beats &#8216;I did that thing for Joe down the hall'.
+Successful execution of a 3 month project on time and on budget with secondary benefits still beats 'I did that thing for Joe down the hall'.

 **Details of Success**